Butler-Zhan Slug Test Solution for Confined Aquifers

 Assumptions

-The following assumptions apply to the use of the Butler and Zhan solution:
+The following assumptions apply to the use of the Butler and Zhan method:

 • aquifer has infinite areal extent